RobertoFreireFerrazPassos/Design-Patterns/README.md

 <summary style="font-size:14px">Template Method</summary>
 <p>

 The Template Method Pattern defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.

-**Principle: Hollywood**

-"Don't Call Us, We'll Call You."
+**Principle: Hollywood - "Don't Call Us, We'll Call You."**

 It's closely related to the Dependency Inversion Principle.
 The template method call the algorithm methods in the subclass, no the opposite.

+For this design pattern, we favor **inheritance** over composition.
+We don't wanna flexibility in the template method.
+We wanna structure.
+The beverage subclasses must always have the same algorithm as a template.
+But, each subclass can define or redefine each primitive operation, depending on how the base class have defined the primitive operation (abstract, non-abstract or virtual)

 <p align="center">
   <img src="https://github.com/RobertoFreireFerrazPassos/Design-Patterns/blob/main/img/templatemethod.png?raw=true">